General-Relativistic Hydrodynamics Simulation of a Neutron Star - Sub-Solar-Mass Black Hole Merger: NSbh Simulation

 We evaluated the properties of the ejecta and the mass of the disk on $l=1$.
-To select the matter that is gravitationally unbound from the system, we use the geodesic criterion of $u_t < -1$, where $u_t$ is the time component of four-velocity, and demand a positive radial velocity.
+To select the matter that is gravitationally unbound from the system, we use the geodesic criterion of $u_t < -1$, where $u_t$ is the time component of the four-velocity, and demand a positive radial velocity.
 We denote hereafter the unbound matter with sub-index $u$, e.g., the unbound rest-mass density $D_u$\footnote{We use here the conserved rest-mass density $D$, which is related to the proper rest-mass density $\rho$ in the fluid rest-frame by $D= W \rho$ with $W=(1- v_i v^i)^{-1/2}$ as Lorentz factor. }.
 That way, the mass of the ejecta and the disk are defined as:

 We show the time evolution of the total baryonic, the ejecta, and the disk masses in Fig.~\ref{fig:masses}.
 The values converge at roughly the same values for all resolutions.
 Specifically, we find the total rest-mass of $\sim 0.06 M_\odot$, the ejecta mass of $\sim 0.04 M_\odot$, and the disk mass of $\sim 0.02 M_\odot$ at about $7$~ms after the merger.
+In contrast to the BHNS studies to date, cf.~\cite{Foucart:2014nda,Kyutoku:2015gda,Most:2020exl,Chaurasia:2021zgt,Hayashi:2022cdq}, the disk mass in NSbh system is lower than the mass of the dynamical ejecta.
 Thereby, the disk mass decreases with time due to accretion onto the BH and mass ejection.
 We show the evolution of the derivative of the disk mass in the lower panel of Fig.~\ref{fig:masses}, which we consider as an upper bound of the accretion rate.
 In the range between $34$\,ms and $39$\,ms, i.e., about $2.5$\,ms and $7.5$\,ms after the merger, we get values in the order of $10^{-3}$~M$_\odot\ \mathrm{ms^{-1}}$.

 To compare our results with other studies, we used our initial parameters for the BH and the NS in several fitting formulas for the ejecta and disk masses of BHNS mergers, e.g., \cite{Kawaguchi:2016ana,Foucart:2018rjc,Kruger:2020gig}, although the formulas do not cover our parameter range.
 Therefore, it is not surprising that the results of the models do not agree with our simulations since they are employed well outside their calibration region.

-Hence, further numerical-relativity simulations in larger regions of the parameter space are needed for calibration and extension of the models to enable their usage for the interpretation of EM signatures connected to NSbh mergers.
+For instance, the models of \cite{Kawaguchi:2016ana} and \cite{Kruger:2020gig} both predict $M_{\rm ej} = 0 M_\odot$, while applying the model of \cite{Foucart:2018rjc} yields a remnant baryonic mass comprising ejecta and disk masses of $M_{\rm rem} = 0.29 M_\odot$, which is about five times larger than in our simulations.